WHYAMERICASUCKS.COM

 Port Resolution 2024.03 shows NEXT asked for a rent deferral in late 2023 because the federal EIS was still unresolved.
 The Port approved a third ground-lease amendment that cut monthly rent from $108,497 to $15,000, retroactive to December 1, 2023.

 The Port did not erase the remaining balance.
 It pushed it forward.
 The deferred $93,497 per month would continue to accrue with 18 percent interest until NEXT declared a project approval decision.
-That distinction matters because the immediate cash pressure on the company dropped sharply even though the public-side landlord stayed financially tied to the project's survival.

 The Port's own paperwork shows how invested it already was